dearhive/MashShare/readme.txt

 == Changelog ==

+= 2.3.3 =
+* Fix: New content boxes 'above' and below are reverted.
+* Fix: Remove predefined var 'kein wert'

 = 2.3.2 =
 * New: Internal cache and share count return function only fires if requested share count value is higher than previous stored value.
 This prevents bouncing share count because some networks are deliver inconstant share values from time to time.
 * New: Two more fields for putting content above and below share buttons grouped together with subscribe option field in tabs